-- As of 31 December 2009, the Company's subscribed capital amounts to EUR 7,985,088.00 divided into 7,985,088 registered no-par value shares.
+- As of 31 December 2009, the Company's subscribed capital amounts to EUR 7,985,088.00 divided into 7,985,088 nopar value registered shares.
 The shares are fully paid. - The following direct or indirect holdings in the Company's share capital, in excess of 10% of total voting rights, were reported to the Company pursuant to § 21 WpHG during the period under review or at an earlier point and did not change during the period under review: